awsdocs/amazon-forecast-developer-guide/doc_source/API_DescribePredictor.md

 Length Constraints: Maximum length of 256\.
 Pattern: `^[a-zA-Z0-9\-\_\.\/\:]+$`

+ ** [AutoMLOverrideStrategy](#API_DescribePredictor_ResponseSyntax) **   <a name="forecast-DescribePredictor-response-AutoMLOverrideStrategy"></a>
+The AutoML strategy used to train the predictor\.
+Unless `LatencyOptimized` is specified, the AutoML strategy optimizes predictor accuracy\.
+This parameter is only valid for predictors trained using AutoML\.
+Type: String
+Valid Values:` LatencyOptimized`

  ** [CreationTime](#API_DescribePredictor_ResponseSyntax) **   <a name="forecast-DescribePredictor-response-CreationTime"></a>
 When the model training task was created\.
 Type: Timestamp